Ru Paul, the Drag Race and the Las Palmas de Gran Canaria Drag Queen Gala

 Carnival week for pets

-Las Palmas de Gran Canaria, 2 March 2022.- The Las Palmas de Gran Canaria Carnival has, for over a decade now, shown itself to be a very special celebration for pets and their owners too.
-Every year a morning is set aside on the huge Santa Catalina Park stage to hold the Dog Carnival: a unique gala, with the dogs parading alongside their owners in the very heart of the Carnival, dressed up to match the theme assigned to each year's edition.
+Las Palmas de Gran Canaria, 2 March 2022.
+The Las Palmas de Gran Canaria Carnival has, for over a decade now, shown itself to be a very special celebration for pets and their owners too.
+Every year a morning is set aside on the huge Santa Catalina Park stage to hold the Dog Carnival: a unique gala, with the dogs parading alongside their owners in the very heart of the Carnival, dressed up to match the theme assigned to each year’s edition.
 And on this occasion, the programme is dedicated to the conservation of Planet Earth.
 Could there be a more appropriate event for such a special edition of Carnival?
-The event will be on Sunday, 6 March, at 12 noon.
+The event will be on Sunday, 6 March, at 12 pm.

 Before this, the big contests for the Carnival groups will take place, from Wednesday until Saturday.
 These are the Murga and Comparsa group contests; these groups, despite having had a year which made it difficult to rehearse and prepare their appearance on stage, won’t miss their big date with the Las Palmas de Gran Canaria Carnival.